drbean/curriculum/pages/homepage/markdown/CourtDustUp.md

 Conspirators (getting even): Hack, hack, hack.

-Activist Roberts' court (outlawing abortion): 'See how you like it!''
+Activist Roberts' court (giving them a taste of their own medicine): 'See how you like it!'

 Me at